 From picking wild grapes to jelly on toast is a time-consuming process that I usually complete over the course of a couple of days, so first I'll show you how to make grape juice.
-Then, in Part Two, I'll show you how to use the juice to make the most delicious grape jelly you've ever eaten.

 Okay!
 Pick your grapes.
 You can break the clusters off pretty easily by hand, but a plant clipper is really useful.
 You'll need ice cream pails, bowls, or buckets to collect the fruit.

 How many should you collect?
 To make one batch of grape jelly, you need two cups of juice.
 Your yield will vary, but my three ice cream pails of grapes (on stems as shown below) made almost two quarts of juice.
 Count on gathering at least an ice cream pail full for one batch (about 7 pints) of jelly.

 A warning for spider haters: When you bring your grapes home, you will also bring spiders.
 I've tried everything to avoid this, but they always go into the buckets unseen and only seem to appear in my kitchen.